 Students have the opportunity to roll up their sleeves in and around Pittsburgh each day throughout Spring Break to make a difference locally.
 Trips in Pittsburgh take place from 9:00am – 5:30pm daily and students gather as a group for dinner and then return to their residence hall or apartment for the evening.
 Students traveling just outside of Pittsburgh to the YMCA Camp Kon-o-kwee experience the camp fully with service daily and evening dinners, DIY service, and camp fires!
 Students who want to learn more about their surrounding communities should consider serving in one of our Pittsburgh region Alternative Break Trips.

-Traveling to Latin America, Pitt students will stand on both sides of the equator and have a lasting impact!
-Service projects to support the communities of Quito and Chilcabampa, Ecuador will vary depending on the established need.
-The 2018 trips will offer a general trip for students and a specific opportunity for students from the School for Computing and Information Science.
+Traveling to Latin America, Pitt students stood on both sides of the equator and have a lasting impact!
+Service projects supported the communities of Quito and Chilcabampa, Ecuador.
+The 2018 trips offered a general trip for students and a specific opportunity for students from the School for Computing and Information Science.

-Selection for each trip will be announced no later than December 10 and team building sessions and pre-service training will take place in January and February 2018.
+Application, selection, team building sessions and pre-service training for spring break 2019 will take place in November 2018 – February 2019.
 Build your break experience with new friends, new ideas, and new locations!

 Check out some pictures from Alternative Break 2017 below!